Virginia Aquarium: History

 The aquarium opened on June 14, 1986, as the Virginia Marine Science Museum.
 The focus of exhibits was on life in the rivers of Virginia, Chesapeake Bay, and the marine waters just off of Virginia.
 In 1995, the aquarium expanded, tripling its size.
 On November 21, 2009, the Virginia Aquarium opened a 12000 sqft series of exhibits called Restless Planet.
-The $25 million renovation designed by Chermayeff & Poole of Boston includes for habitats: Malaysian Peat Swamp, Coastal Sahara Desert, Red Sea, and Indonesia's Flores Island and doubled the number of species displayed by the aquarium.
+The $25 million renovation designed by Chermayeff & Poole of Boston includes four habitats: Malaysian Peat Swamp, Coastal Sahara Desert, Red Sea, and Indonesia's Flores Island.
+The renovation doubled the number of species displayed by the aquarium.
 Some of the new animals include Komodo dragons, tomistomas, spotted eagle rays, and cuttlefish.

 Exhibits

-The two main exhibit buildings of the aquarium are the Bay and Main Building and South Building (opening soon.
+The two main exhibit buildings of the aquarium are the Bay and Main Building and South Building.
 The two are connected by a one-third mile outdoor nature trail running alongside Owls Creek Salt Marsh.
+The area also contains the Adventure Park, a rope climbing course.
 Together the two buildings are home to more than 12,000 animals representing over 700 species.